Inaugurated in 1884, Madame Tussauds Museum in London displays wax statues of celebrities from all over the World.

 The original comics and the blockbuster Marvel movies have inspired the Marvel Secret Command Centre.

-Spiderman, Ironman, Hulk, Hawkeye, The Invisible Woman, Captain America, Wolverine, Nick Fury, Captain Marvel, etc., are some of the Marvel stars you will meet in this section of Madame Tussauds London.
+Spiderman, Ironman, Hulk, Hawkeye, The Invisible Woman, Captain America, Wolverine, Nick Fury, Captain Marvel, etc., are some of the Marvel stars you will meet in this section.

 Don’t miss the Comic Store zone filled with Marvel classics and miniature action figures.